emacsmirror/turtles/docs/source/tutorial.rst

         (should (equal "hello, world!"
                        (buffer-string))))))

-The above fail, and in the error message, and the buffers listed there, you'll see the entire Emacs frame that was grabbed, including the mode line and message area.
+Running the above with ERT will fail, and in the error message and the buffers listed there, you'll see the entire Emacs frame that was grabbed, including the mode line and message area.

 ``turtles-with-grab-buffers`` (:ref:`grab`) supports different keyword arguments that let you choose a section of the screen to grab and